• Skip to primary navigation

 • Lower the heat and add the onions, sauté until soft and lightly browned.

-• Add the carrots, porcini mushrooms, button or chestnut mushrooms, and garlic, saute for a few more minutes.
+• Add the carrots, button or chestnut mushrooms, garlic, and sauté for a few more minutes.

 • Stir in the tomato paste until all combined and cook for a few minutes.